BambiPotato/botc-fr-bambi/README.md

     font-size:26px;
     margin-bottom:10px;
   ">
-     Blood on the Clocktower – Ressources officielles
+     Ressources en ligne pour Blood on the Clocktower
   </h2>

   <!-- Petite icône Blood on the Clocktower -->